kubauth/kubauth-doc/docs/20-installation.md

         certificateIssuer: cluster-odp
     ```

-Replace the values with your specific configuration:
+Replace the placeholder values with your environment-specific configuration:

-- **`kubauth.ingress.kubo6.mbp`**: Replace by the hostname used for accessing the `kubauth` service from outside the cluster.<br>
+- **`kubauth.ingress.kubo6.mbp`**: The hostname which will be used to access the Kubauth service from outside the cluster.<br>
-  > Make sure to define this hostname in your DNS.
+  > Ensure this hostname is registered in your DNS.
-- **`cluster-odp`**: Replace by the `ClusterIssuer` from your Certificate Manager for ingress certificate creation.
+- **`cluster-odp`**: The `ClusterIssuer` name from your Certificate Manager for ingress certificate provisioning.

-!!! notes
+!!! note

-    This `values.yaml` file is the bare minimum configuration set.
-In subsequent chapters, more variables may be added.
+    This `values.yaml` represents the minimum required configuration.
+Additional parameters may be introduced in subsequent chapters.

-Then, you can deploy Kubauth with the following command.
+Deploy Kubauth using the following command:

 ``` { .bash .copy }
 helm -n kubauth upgrade -i kubauth --values ./values.yaml oci://quay.io/kubauth/charts/kubauth --version 0.1.2-snapshot --create-namespace --wait
 ```

-After few seconds, verify the Kubauth server pod is running:
+After a few seconds, verify that the Kubauth server pod is running:

 ``` { .bash .copy }
 kubectl -n kubauth get pods